KelvinMatheka-1/promptly-/Readme.md

 NextAuth
 TailwindCSS
 🔋 Features
-👉 Modern Design with Glassmorphism Trend Style: A modern and visually appealing design, incorporating the glassmorphism trend style for a sleek and contemporary appearance.
+👉 Modern Design with Glassmorphism Trend Style: A modern and visually appealing design, incorporating the glass morphism trend style for a sleek and contemporary appearance.

 👉 Discover and Share AI Prompts: Allow users to discover AI prompts shared by the community and create their own prompts to share with the world.